 As an added bonus, the book is adorned with beautiful prose and poem where you’ll continuously want to save sentences as standout quotes.

 Betty Smith’s “A Tree Grows in Brooklyn”(Genre: Classic Historical Fiction)

 Brace yourself for an emotional reading journey as this (short) book narrates the haunting sorrows of growing up poor in Brooklyn 60 years ago.
-Frannie, a young girl born to poor parents endures many hardships of poverty only recognising these as she gets older.
+Francie, a young girl born to poor parents endures many hardships of poverty only recognising these as she gets older.

 She spends most of her childhood oblivious of this fact, gaining joy in the little pleasures of life like buying candy and playing with her little brother.
 As she gets older, she finds solace in books realising that complexities of life.

-The title of the book is a metaphor for Fannie as she grows up to slowly but surely lift herself out of poverty and flourish like a tree in Brooklyn.
+The title of the book is a metaphor for Francie as she grows up to slowly but surely lift herself out of poverty and flourish like a tree in Brooklyn.
 This book will resonate with almost everyone as we navigate the ups and downs of life regardless of our station in life.